florianheinemann/www-passwordless-net/resources/content/deepdive.md

 ```

 ### Stateless operation
 Just remove the `app.use(passwordless.sessionSupport());` middleware.
 Every request for a restricted resource has then to be combined with a token and uid.
-Please consider the limited lifetime of tokens.
-You might want to extend it in such cases.
-Also, make sure you don't use `successRedirect` on the `acceptToken()` middleware.
+You should consider the following points:
+* By default, tokens are invalidated after their first use.
+For stateless operations you should call `passwordless.init()` with the following option: `passwordless.init(tokenStore, {allowTokenReuse:true})` (for details see above)
+* Tokens have a limited lifetime.
+Consider extending it (for details see above), but be aware about the involved security risks
+* Consider switching off redirects such as `successRedirect` on the `acceptToken()` middleware